Dad Vail Regatta

 The Dad Vail Regatta is the largest regular intercollegiate rowing event in the United States, drawing over a hundred colleges and universities from North America.
 The regatta has been held annually on the Schuylkill River in Philadelphia, Pennsylvania, since 1953.

-It was renamed the Jefferson Dad Vail Regatta in 2019 for new sponsor Thomas Jefferson University, a private university in Philadelphia, Pennsylvania, formed in 2017 through the merger of Philadelphia University and Thomas Jefferson University.
+Since 2019, the regatta has been sponsored by Thomas Jefferson University, a private university in Philadelphia, Pennsylvania, and is officially known as the Jefferson Dad Vail Regatta.
+Previous sponsors have included Aberdeen Asset Management (2010–15), and Sunoco (1998-2000).

-It was renamed the Aberdeen Dad Vail Regatta in 2010 for sponsor Aberdeen Asset Management, a Scottish investment firm whose U.S. operations are headquartered in Center City Philadelphia.

 The purposes of the Dad Vail Rowing Association are: "to perpetuate the 'Dad' Vail tradition, foster and encourage intercollegiate rowing among colleges new to the sport, and promote schedules for member schools."

 Origin of the name "Dad Vail"

 The regatta was named after Harry Emerson "Dad" Vail, for his years of coaching at the University of Wisconsin–Madison.

 The story of the Dad Vail Regatta, and of the Rowing Association, begins with two men, "Rusty" Callow, then coach at the University of Pennsylvania, who came up with the idea, and Lev Brett, who made the idea a reality.

 Callow originated the idea of promoting competition among colleges struggling to found rowing programs.
 These included schools too small to hope to ever compete in major races and larger institutions not yet ready for such competition.
 In order to create competition, Rusty created a trophy as the competition prize, in 1934, which was named in honor of Vail.

 Since then, the name "Dad" Vail has become one and the same with the race.
 Vail's passion for rowing helped form the modern-day Dad Vail Regatta and motivate the multitudes of colleges to come compete.